Azure-Samples/azure-health-data-and-ai-samples/samples/Analytics Visualization/docs/Appendix.md

 # Appendix

-## Stage 1: Convert FHIR data to Parquet (using provided sample data)
+## Stage 1: Convert FHIR data to Parquet (Option B using provided sample data)
 If you do not have your own sample FHIR data, or you would like to use our provided sample data parquet files, below steps will create a Data Lake and copy our sample Parquet files inside.

 Please note that this copies over sample Parquet files into Data Lake and is only used to quickly deploy this sample.
 If you have your own sample FHIR data that needs to be analyzed, please follow the above steps in Option 1 to use the [FHIR to Synapse Sync Agent OSS tool](https://github.com/microsoft/FHIR-Analytics-Pipelines/blob/main/FhirToDataLake/docs/Deploy-FhirToDatalake.md) to convert the FHIR data into Parquet files.